 I took the engine to my local engineering workshop at noon today hoping it just needed a new set of big end shells, before he let me unload it from the car he told me it needed a full strip & rebuild.
 He's right - I just wish he wasn't

 The verdict is big end #2 has died, the crank needs a regrind on big ends & mains, pistons are slightly worn but will be ok if I fit new rings.
-Then we got to "It would be a shame not to replace ... when you're doing the other bits" so I'm immeditely where I didn't want to be - spending more on an engine rebuild than the car is worth My optimistic plan was just to fit a £30 set of new bearing shells
+Then we got to "It would be a shame not to replace ... when you're doing the other bits" so I'm immeditely where I didn't want to be - spending more on an engine rebuild than I can justify My optimistic plan was just to fit a £30 set of new bearing shells

 In the past I've explained that I find the Hunter too useful to take off the road to fix the engine, allow me to demonstrate the kind of stuff I struggle to put into a nice sensible modern daily I couldn't get the boot shut, even with the cylinder head removed.
 Not impressed